Blotting your face every hour? This page will show you how to get rid of oily skin and control shine on a daily basis as well as long term.

 Ugh.
-The daily “11am shine” doesn’t have to be your fate any longer!
+The daily “11am shine” doesn’t have to be your fate any longer.
+By controlling oily skin your days will be easier, and it will help prevent pimples, blackheads and acne.

 Part 1 – How To Stop Oily Skin Today